zopefoundation/Zope/docs/operation.rst

 Troubleshooting
 ---------------

-- This version of Zope requires Python 2.7 or Python 3.5 and later.
+- This version of Zope requires Python 3.5 and later.
   It will *not* run with any version of PyPy.

 - To build Python extensions you need to have Python configuration